nyu-systems/gauntlet/README.md

     python3 get_semantics.py -i out.p4

 to retrieve the semantic representation of a particular P4 program.
-This will print the z3 formula of each pipe in the package.
+This will print the Z3 formula of each pipe in the package.
 These semantics can be used for equality comparison or test-case inference.

 ### Validating a P4C program
 To validate that a program is compiled correctly by `p4c`, you can run

      modules/p4c/build/p4bludgeon --output out.p4 --arch top && python3 validate_p4_translation.py -i out.p4
 `check_p4_compilation.py` checks if a sequence of P4 programs are all equivalent to each other using the `check_p4_pair.py` program as a sub routine.
 This sequence is produced by running p4c on an input P4 program.
 When p4c is run on an input P4 program, it produces a sequence of P4 programs, where each P4 program corresponds to the version of the input P4 program after a p4c optimization pass.
 This allows us to validate whether compilation/translation is working correctly and to pinpoint the faulty optimization pass if it isn't working correctly.

-### Symbolic Execution
+### Model-based Testing

-Symbolic execution requires the behavioral model or the Tofino compiler to be installed.
+Model-based testing requires the behavioral model or the Tofino compiler to be installed.
 The correct binaries and include files need to be instrumented in the `generate_p4_test.py` file.
-Exact instructions will follow.
 An example command is

      modules/p4c/build/p4bludgeon --output out.p4 --arch v1model && python3 generate_p4_test.py -i out.p4 -r
 This sequence of commands will first generate a random program, infer expected input and output values, convert them to a test file (in this case, they are stf files) and finally run a full test.
 If the observed output differs from the expected output, the tool will throw  an error.
 The `-r` flag denotes randomization of the input, it is optional.
-To run symbolic execution for the Tofino backend, `sudo` will have to be used.
+To run model-based testing for the Tofino backend, `sudo` will have to be used.

      modules/p4c/build/p4bludgeon --output out.p4 --arch tna && sudo -E python3 generate_p4_test.py -i out.p4 -r -t